 Produced YouTube video “Al Gore Debates Global Warming.”
 In response to Al Gore’s continued refusal to debate the science of global warming, Milloy “made” him debate in a unique YouTube video that blended clips from Gore’s An Inconvenient Truth and Martin Durkin’s The Great Global Warming Swindle.
-The 8-minute video was a rousing success garnering more than 450,000 views and 20,000 comments.
+The 8-minute video released in October 2007 was a rousing success garnering more than 450,000 views and 20,000 comments.

 Banned from CNBC by order of the GE CEO.
 As a featured panelist at the first Wall Street Journal ECO:nomics conference in March 2008, which also featured General Electric CEO Jeff Immelt, Milloy was scheduled for a televised debate with fellow conference panelist and CERES head Mindy Lubber.
 The debate was to be moderated by CNBC host Melissa Francis.
 Though Milloy’s Free Enterprise Action Fund had vigorously campaigned for almost three years against GE’s support for global warming legislation, including at shareholder meetings where Immelt was publicly questioned, Milloy chatted amiably with Immelt for about 45 minutes at a pre-conference cocktail party, during which time Milloy mentioned to Immelt that he was scheduled to appear on GE-owned CNBC during the conference.
 Before Milloy’s CNBC appearance, however, Immelt was grilled by free market supporters during the conference’s opening event.
 Immelt received such a hard time that Wal-Mart CEO Lee Scott, who witnessed the public drubbing, confessed to a Wall Street Journal host that what happened to Immelt had kept him up all night.
 When Milloy showed up for his debate with Lubber, he was told that he had been replaced by a Wall Street Journal staffer.
 Though he had appeared on CNBC many times before Immelt’s ban, Milloy has not appeared on CNBC since.